Chef's knife: Technique

-Technique for the use of a chef's knife is an individual preference.
-For more precise control, most cooks prefer to grip the blade itself, with the thumb and the index finger grasping the blade just to the front of the finger guard and the middle finger placed just opposite, on the handle side of the finger guard below the bolster.
-This is commonly referred to as a "pinch grip".
+Technique for the use of a chef's knife depends on how well the knife is balanced as well as an individual stylistic preference.
+For more precise control, especially with longer heavier knives, most cooks prefer to grip the blade itself, with the thumb and the index finger grasping the blade just to the front of the finger guard and the middle finger placed just opposite, on the handle side of the finger guard below the bolster.
+This is commonly referred to as a 'pinch grip'.
 Those without culinary training often grip the handle, with all four fingers and the thumb gathered underneath.

+One technique for slicing is to cut from the back or far side of the food with the heel of the knife and then draw the length of the blade across and down till the tip reaches the front or near side on the chopping board, all in one fluid motion.

+Another technique for fine slicing is to hold the food being cut with one hand and to run the flat of the blade along the knuckles, utilising them as a guide.
+This enables the efficient use of both the curvature and the length of the blade's edge to execute the cut.

-For fine slicing, the handle is raised up and down while the tip remains in contact with the cutting board and the cut object is pushed under the blade.
+For chopping and mincing, is to keep the tip in contact with the chopping board, as a pivot, then cutting down and raising up the handle, while pushing the cut object through under the blade.